lul29/Phys212/potential-and-field.md

 * the electric field is zero inside the conductor.
 * the electric field at the surface is perpendicular to the surface.

-We now add a few statements regarding potential
+We now can add a few more statements regarding potential

 * the whole conductor is an equipotential.
-* the E field goes like V/R for a sharp conductor tip.
-The electric field can become very intense and create corona discharge.
+* the E field goes like V/R for a conductor tip of size R. The electric field can become very intense and create corona discharge.
+Essentially the amound